sjzeil/CppUnitLite/README.md

     Use the command line arguments (see **Running Your Tests**, above) to limit your debugging runs to the test(s) that you are actually failing so as to focus your debugging efforts.

+### Debugging from Within Eclipse

+If CppUnitLite tests have been run in Eclipse using the C++ Unit Test support and the `Google Tests Runner`, then individual tests can be selected in the C/C++ Unit pane for re-execution or debugging.

+If a test assertion fails during Eclipse debugging, an automatic breakpoint will be triggered.

 # What's New?

+## July 22, 2018

+CppUnitLite tests can now be launched from Eclipse using the C++ Unit Test support and the `Google Tests Runner`.
+Results will be displayed in the C/C++ Unit pane.
+Individual tests can be selected in that pane for re-execution or debugging.

 ## June 19, 2018